flexfinRTP/genesis-app/TERMS_OF_SERVICE.md

-# Terms of Service for Genesis - Sober & Free
+# Terms of Service for Genesis

 **Last Updated: December 2025**